askn37/askn37.github.io/product/UPDI4AVR/READEME_en.md

 - Arduino IDE compatible, JTAG2UPDI compatible
 - Open source software and hardware

+## Special features

+- Supports two types of high voltage programming: 12V and 8.2V
+   - Especially the writing device that can handle 8.2V system is unique.
+- Blind write to USERROW area of locked AVR device
+   - Because the control procedure is special, no other implementation examples can be found.

 ## Precautions when purchasing

 - Not compatible with older generation AVR (non-UPDI) and SAM generation AVR (JTAG).